nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 }
 ```

-Our function becomes much more flexible than our first attempt, and at the same time it’s easy to read and to use!

 ```
 public static List<Student> filterStudents(List<Student> students, StudentPredicate sp, StudentFunction sf, StudentConsumer sc) {
     List<Student> result = new ArrayList<>();